 The Curb Weight

 The curb weight measures what the tow vehicle weighs when fully fueled but vacant – carrying no passengers or cargo.
-It is believed that the tow car should be heavier than the trailer load it had been pulling.
+It is believed that the tow car or truck pulling horse trailer should be heavier than the trailer load it had been pulling.
 However, keep in mind that the trucks and SUVs engineered to modern standards can weigh lighter for better fuel efficiency yet be powerful enough to tow loads heavier than them securely.

 Critical to the stability and maneuverability of a vehicle, the wheelbase is the distance from the rear axle to the front axle of the tow vehicle.
 Simply put, the longer the wheelbase, the more powerful the tow vehicle.
 The more this distance, the less likely are the chances of the tongue weight of the horse trailer pushing down behind the rear axle will cause the front to be lifted, developing a teeter-totter effect.
 Also, the more the wheelbase, the more control you may have of the rig, and the better it will track.